WordPress Video Lessons Manager Plugin (CMVLM) - Use Case - Creating a Video Lessons LMS And Tracking Student Progress

 Editing Video Data After Upload

-For each video that is added to WordPress with Video Lessons Manager a Custom post is created.
+For each video that is added to the site with WordPress Video Lessons plugin a Custom post is created.
 This Post contains all the Meta information relating to the video.
 These various fields can be edited manually here.

 - Title - By default this appears the same as it does on Vimeo or Wistia.